findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 ### `customFields: object` {#customFields}

-Add custom fields to the indexed document which will be returned within the search results.
-See [Custom Fields in Slot Overrides](/ui/slot-overrides/custom-fields/).
+Add custom fields to the indexed document which can be used to customize the search result using the [Slot overrides][slots] and to [filter](/ui/filtering/) the results lists.

+[slots]: /ui/slot-overrides/custom-fields/

 Following types are available: